catchwhale/archax.automation.tests/README.md

 To run the application, there are few ways to perform.

-To run the application, there are few ways to perform.

 For UI view, just send the command
 "npm run cy:open".
 For details on the script, please check the package.json on script section.